toeverything/AFFiNE/README.md

 # Documentation

 AFFiNE is not yet ready for production use.
-To install, you may check how to build or depoly the AFFiNE in [quick-start](https://affine.gitbook.io/affine/basic-documentation/contribute-to-affine/quick-start).
+To install, you may check how to build or deploy the AFFiNE in [quick-start](https://affine.gitbook.io/affine/basic-documentation/contribute-to-affine/quick-start).
 For the full documentation, please view it [here](https://affine.gitbook.io/affine/).

 ## Getting Started with development